CyberSoc-Newcastle/sql-injection-competition/README.md

 ### Requirements
 To run this application you will need:
 - Python 3.7+

+If you are using Docker to run the MySQL database, you will need:
 - Docker
+- Docker-compose

+If you are running the database bare metal, you will need to install:
+- mysql-server

 ### Installation
 To install the required Python libraries, run the command:
 ```